pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

   research, does not mean it is above our heads, or than we're not smart enough to participate.
 This is the study of life, of mankind, a domain in which all of us should have at least _some_ experience.
 But it _is_ research, and we need to treat it as such.
+We need to be reasoning things out and creating solid inferences that we wouldn't be afraid to stick our names on.
 * Relationships between evidence and claims must be treated as first-class citizens by technology.
 It's the only real thing that we've got to go on most of the time, except for analyses (created by researchers) using that